Mr-Randell/phase-4-debugging-network-requests-lab/README.md

 ## Your Notes Here

+To begin with, the following steps:
+  - using "rails routes", check available routes (:delete missing, add it)
+  - check controller (all actions present), now go through them one at a time

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  checked toy variable pointing to Toy.create(toy_params), noticed typo error on the class name - correct that! checked on the json render for the action, no problems here test frontend to confirm fix, success!

 - Update the number of likes for a toy

   - How I debugged:
+  checked toy variable pointing to Toy.find_by(id: params[:id]), code is okay! checked on the json render for the action, we're updating the wrong item here, correct that... (noticed i was wrong with my approach here) checked console logs and "Uncaught(in promise) internal server error and immediately figured the action isn't returning json - correct that! test frontend to confirm fix, success!

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  checked toy variable pointing to Toy.find_by(id: params[:id]), code is okay! checked on the json render for the action, code is okay! already added :destroy to the routes resource, code is okay there too! test frontend to confirm fix, success!